ankishb/ml-toolbox/tutorials/ml-short-notes.md

 - They are not equivalent untill, we assume gaussian distribution as probability density function in MLE.

 ## Assumption in Oordinary Least Square:
-1. The regression model is linear in the coefficients and the error term
+1. The regression model is linear in the coefficients, as well in the error term
 2. The error term has a population mean of zero
 3. All independent variables are uncorrelated with the error term
 4. Observations of the error term are uncorrelated with each other
     - One observation of the error term should not predict the next observation.
 For instance, if the error for one observation is positive and that systematically increases the probability that the following error is positive, that is a positive correlation.
 If the subsequent error is more likely to have the opposite sign, that is a negative correlation.
 This problem is known both as serial correlation and autocorrelation
 5. The error term has a constant variance (no heteroscedasticity)
+  - `Homoscedasticity` describes a situation in which the error term (that is, the “noise” or random disturbance in the relationship between the independent variables and the dependent variable) is the same across all values of the independent variables
 7. The error term is normally distributed (optional)
     - OLS does not require that the error term follows a normal distribution to produce unbiased estimates with the minimum variance.
 However, satisfying this assumption allows you to perform statistical hypothesis testing and generate reliable confidence intervals and prediction intervals.